Angione-Lab/bulk-to-single-cell-spatial-data-for-metabolic-disruptions/README.md

-# From bulk to single-cell and spatial data: An AI  framework to characterise breast cancer metabolic disruptions across modalities
+# From bulk to single-cell and spatial data: An AI  framework to characterise breast cancer metabolic dysregulations across modalities

-This repository contains the code and data to reproduce the results presented in the paper “From bulk to single-cell and spatial data: An AI framework to characterise breast cancer metabolic disruptions across modalities"
+This repository contains the code and data to reproduce the results presented in the paper “From bulk to single-cell and spatial data: An AI framework to characterise breast cancer metabolic dysregulations across modalities"

 The framework integrates machine learning with patient-specific metabolic modelling to predict risk for breast cancer patients.
 The repository contains 3 main folders:
 <li> Data preprocessing: providing the preprocessing code, including feature selection techniques for transcriptomic and fluxomic data; </li>